This guide will show you how to use “find” and “locate” commands to find files and directories on your Linux file systems.

 - Find Files and Directories in Linux Using locate Command

-find command is one of the most important and frequently used command line utility in Linux.
+find command is one of the most important and frequently used command-line utilities in Linux.

 Find Files and Directories in Linux Using find Command

-find command is a powerful tool that enables system administrators to locate and manage files and directories based on a wide range of search criteria.
-It supports searching by file, folder, name, creation date, modification date, owner and permissions.
+find command is a powerful tool that enables system administrators to locate and manage files and directories based on a search criteria.
+It supports searching by file, folder, name, creation date, modification date, owner, and permissions.

-find command is used to find files and directories and perform subsequent operations on them.
+find command is used to find files and directories and perform subsequent operations.
 It searches for files and directories in each path recursively.
 Thus, when the

 find command encounters a directory inside the given path, it looks for other files and directories inside it.

 Find Files by Name

 The general syntax of the

 find command is:

 path: Defines the starting directory where find will search the files.